AbdoulMa/ggtricks/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of ggtricks is to create fun geom with grammar of graphics philosophy.
+The goal of ggtricks is to create fun geom with the grammar of graphics philosophy.

 ## Installation